SNL’s The Reality Show? & Megastars David Met at the Canelo–Crawford Fight

 I saw this woman on the news yesterday.
 She's been robbed twice.

-And in her backyard, she saw some guys down with a camera, and they had a drone checking out her backyard for what she had to steal.
-And it was going to eat.
+And in her backyard, she saw some guys down with a camera and they had a drone checking out her backyard for what she had to steal.
+And it was going to eat you.

 I was like, whoa,

-a new version of like trouble.
+a new version of like like trouble.
 I know.

-Sometimes you just want to kind of find a cabin up in the woods somewhere, you know, no Wi-Fi and just get a lot of cool snacks and just watch uh laser disc or something i'm not i'm not gonna move in with you right away but it's probably on the horizon
+Sometimes you just want to kind of find a cabin up in the woods somewhere, you know, no Wi-Fi and just get a lot of cool snacks and just watch Laserdisc or something.

-dana and davey sitting in a tree that's just farming is a new show i'm out with the chickens
+Dana and Davey sitting in a tree.
+That's just farming is a new show.

 Give me any tune in the world.
 I can whistle it.